felipecrs/volume-locker/README.md

 I was dissastisfied with any existing solution because they were either relying on `nircmd.exe`, which is not open source, and also didn't allow to lock the volume of specific devices, only the current default one.

+In fact, I used [wolfinabox/Windows-Mic-Volume-Locker](https://github.com/wolfinabox/Windows-Mic-Volume-Locker) for years before deciding to write my own solution.

 I was inspired by [AntoineGS/teams-status-rs](https://github.com/AntoineGS/teams-status-rs) being so amazing in such a lightweight package.
 I wanted to do something similar, but for volume locking.

 Thanks [Kingloo/volume](https://github.com/Kingloo/volume) for the Windows volume control code.
 I copied pretty much everything from there.